 If indica and sativa descriptors aren’t the most reliable predictors of effects, what is?

 The effects of different cannabis strains can be better determined by their combination of cannabinoids and terpenes, the chemical compounds they contain.
 These compounds work together to produce the entourage effect, contributing to the sensation of being high.

 The cannabis plant comprises hundreds of chemical compounds with unique effects.
 The key ones are cannabinoids.
 THC and CBD are the most prevalent cannabinoids and are primarily responsible for cannabis’ therapeutic and recreational effects.

-- THC (delta-9-tetrahydrocannabinol) is the compound most associated with cannabis—it’s what gets you high, and provides relief from symptoms like pain and nausea.
+- THC (delta-9-tetrahydrocannabinol) is the compound most associated with cannabis—it’s what gets you high.

 - CBG (cannabigerol) is also non-psychoactive.
 Users often report a mentally-focused effect, contributing to clarity.

 - CBDv, CBN, CBC, among others, are minor cannabinoids.